SofiaReis/django-cms/ESOF-docs/Verification And Validation/verification.md

 ##4.2.
 How to improve software test?

-Controllability: The degree to which it is possible to control the state of the component under test (CUT) as required for testing.
-- Observability: The degree to which it is possible to observe (intermediate and final) test results.
-- Isolateability: The degree to which the component under test (CUT) can be tested in isolation.
-- Separation of concerns: The degree to which the component under test has a single, well defined responsibility.
-- Understandability: The degree to which the component under test is documented or self-explaining.
-- Heterogeneity: The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.

 ##4.3.
 Coverage Statistics
      Number of tests (# tests unitários; # tests de sistema, # tests de desempenho, ...)
      % coverage (given by tools like EclEmma)